A topic from the subject of Distillation in Chemistry.

 3. Temperature Monitoring:

-Monitor the temperature of the vapors during distillation.
-The boiling point of each component will determine the order in which they distill.
+2. The boiling point of each component will determine the order in which they distill.
+A change in boiling point indicates the collection of a new component.

 4. Component Separation:

-Continue distillation until the boiling point of the mixture remains constant.
-This indicates that all of the components have been separated.
+1. Continue distillation until the boiling point of the mixture remains constant, indicating that a single component is distilling or the separation is complete.

 Key Procedures: